 For people with disability, injury or health condition who might occasionally need ongoing support to keep a job.

 For people with permanent disability who need regular ongoing support to keep a job.

 If you are working towards achieving the capacity to work more than 8 hours per week, you may be eligible for employment supports through the NDIS.
 Your NDIS planner will decide whether you are eligible and record this in your plan, in discussion with you.

 For year 12 school leavers who have SLES listed in their NDIS plan, it can provide an important bridge between leaving school and thinking about future employment.

 We create an individualised plan to help build confidence and skills through individual support, group engagement, independent activities, health appointments, and work experience.

 We regularly revise your plan based on your progress and achievements, and as your goals change.
 We work with you and your support network to help prepare you for work.

 Disability Employment Service (DES)

-Connecting those with disability, injury or health condition with the support they need to find the work they want.
+DES providers connect those with disability, injury or health condition with the support they need to find the work they want.